morrowchristian/RealSync/README.md

 - All backend tests pass using `python manage.py test`
 - Frontend and backend are decoupled and communicate via REST
 - Uses `multipart/form-data` for file uploads
+- Archive logic prevents accidental deletion
+- Signed contracts cannot be deleted
+- Hooks and components are modularized for scaling to AI features and open house check-ins
 - Code committed to GitHub after every phase milestone
-- Hooks and components are modularized for scaling to additional features like AI and open house check-ins